m7a/bp-uni-dke-u03-11-ra-interpreter/README.txt

 ...
 It works as expected joining the two relations on the common field `File`.

 Explore the other options by viewing `help`.
-Most of the work as expected.
+Most of them work as expected.

 --------------------------------------------------------------------[ Issues ]--